 Banff Accommodation Guide : Hotels & More

 There are lots of options to stay in Banff.
 You can book a cabin, motel, hotel – economical or luxurious – all in the midst of nature and gorgeous views.
 Only thing to keep in mind is that Banff gets fully packed during summer and this period lasts till August (long weekend).
 Getting accommodation around this time is pricey and difficult.
-Planning your trip in advance and booking the hotel is a good option to consider.
-Another option is staying in the nearby hill-town of Canmore (20 minutes from Banff) or Calgary.
+Planning your trip in advance and booking the hotel online is a good option to consider.

-- Fairmont Banff Springs Hotel – Fairmont Banff Springs is on the expensive and luxurious side for a reason.
-Staying at a Fairmont hotel is like living in a page of history – royal, regal and how can you ignore the amazing mountain views from your hotel window.
+- Fairmont Banff Springs Hotel – Staying at a Fairmont hotel is like living in a page of history – royal, regal and how can you ignore the amazing mountain views from your hotel window.
+Fairmont Banff Springs is luxurious, royalty like rooms and interiors.
+Has a great restaurant on site.
+Perfect for couples.
 Book your romantic stay here – Fairmont Banff Springs Hotel

 - Banff Rocky Mountain Resort – Stay close, very close to nature, with amazing room and resort amenities.
-Per night rate is reasonable.
+Per night rate is reasonable, great value for money.
 Book your stay at Banff Rocky Mountain Resort

 BANFF ITINERARY 5 DAYS